 - speculative lumbar epidural blood patch (in some cases)

 - MRI spine and/or CT myelography: usually diagnostic for slow leak - depends on the speed of leak

 - fast high volume leak: digital subtraction myelography or ultrafast/dynamic CT myelography

 - no leak (?intermittent): MRI myelography (with intrathecal Gadolinium) or nuclear medicine myelography

 1. MRI of the brain with contrast

 MRI of the brain is an essential first step, needed to confirm the diagnosis of intracranial hypotension (see above) and rule out other unexpected pathology.
-In the setting of prior skull fracture or surgery then the addition of fat-saturated thin T2 weighted sequences are helpful in identifying an intracranial dural defect.
-This should also be added presumptively in patients who may have had undiagnosed pseudotumour cerebri (overweight young females) and targeted to the middle cranial fossa.
+In the setting of prior skull fracture or surgery, the addition of fat-saturated thin T2 weighted sequences are helpful in identifying an intracranial dural defect.
+This should also be added presumptively in patients who may have had undiagnosed pseudotumor cerebri (overweight young females) and targeted to the middle cranial fossa.

 2. Speculative blood patch

-If the diagnosis is beyond a doubt, with classic symptoms and imaging findings, and no likely localising history is present (i.e. no trauma, surgery, history of or suspicion of antecedent pseudotumour cerebri).
-Then a speculative non-targeted lumbar epidural blood patch is a reasonable next step without necessarily trying to identify/confirm the location of leak 9.
+If the diagnosis is beyond a doubt, with classic symptoms and imaging findings, and no likely localizing history is present (i.e. no trauma, surgery, history of or suspicion of antecedent pseudotumor cerebri), a speculative non-targeted lumbar epidural blood patch is a reasonable next step without necessarily trying to identify/confirm the location of leak 9.